Integrate passkeys into your Flutter apps with our open-source passkeys package

 1.2. passkeys_ios: The native implementation for iOS that is responsible for receiving the challenge, verifying the user and sending a response to the challenge back afterwards.
 All user interaction on iOS is handled by the passkeys_ios plugin.

 3. Relying party server: The Relying party server is responsible for managing passkeys.
-It generates the challenge, verifies the validity of the frontend’s response, and manages the users and passkeys.
+It generates the challenge, verifies the validity of the frontends response, and manages the users and passkeys.

-As depicted in the chart, it’s possible to add more native plugins.
+As depicted in the chart, its possible to add more native plugins.
 Moreover, you can use any specific implementation and relying party server.
 For reference, in the example folder, we provide a specific implementation for Corbado and use Corbado as relying party server.

-The great benefit of this modular architecture is that it allows to directly use passkeys out-of-the-box (e.g. with Corbado as passkey backend provider), while also giving the flexibility to integrate your own passkey infrastructure instead.
+The great benefit of this modular architecture is that it allows to directly use passkeys out-of-the-box (e.g. with Corbado as passkey backend provider), while also giving the flexibility to integrate your own passkey backend instead.

 2. Create a Flutter application

-For this tutorial, we just make use of the example project in /examples, that you can clone to your machine with the following command.
+For this tutorial, we just make use of the example project in /examples , that you can clone to your machine with the following command.

 git clone https://github.com/corbado/flutter-passkeys